 311a.
-SPECIAL PROBLEMS IN THE SUPERVISION OF LANGUAGE IN THE ELEMENTARY SCHOOL.
+SPECIAL PROBLEMS IN THE SUPERVISION OF LAN-GUAGE.
 Three hours credit.
+Prerequisite, Ed.
+211 or 211a.
+This seminar course will cover impor-

 Prerequisite, Ed.
 211 or 211a.
 This seminar course will cover important problems in the teaching and supervision of language in the elementary school, varying slightly from year to year.
 Problems pertaining to such matters as the content of an adequate instructional program in language, speaking and writing clearly and exactly, the mechanics of expression, creative writing, the selection and use of textbooks and other instructional aids, and the construction of lessons on important items usually are included.